meilisearch/engine-team/resources/experimental-feature.md

 ## Technical details

-### Why does Meilisearch need to be restarted (by using the `experimental` CLI flag)?
+### Why does Meilisearch need to be restarted when activating an experimental feature?

-Meilisearch uses LMDB to store the data, not only user documents but also a lot of internal data, like Meilisearch tasks.
-With LMDB, if we want to add or remove data structures to store this data, we need to close the LMDB environment and re-open it, so to restart Meilisearch.
+Meilisearch uses LMDB to store both documents and internal application data, such as Meilisearch tasks.
+Altering these internal data structures requires closing and re-opening the LMDB environment.

-It means if an experimental feature implementation involves a modification of the data structures, users must restart Meilisearch; we cannot make it enable/disable from the HTTP routes.
+If an experimental feature implementation involves a modification of internal data structures, users must restart Meilisearch.
+This cannot be done via HTTP routes.

-Unfortunately, this might concern most of the future features.
-That’s why we chose, for the moment, only to suggest flag CLI in order to enable/disable experimental features.
-However, this can be changed in the future or adapted to the situation.
+Unfortunately, this might impact most experimental features.
+However, this might change in the future, or adapted to the context of a specific new feature.

 ### Why could we need to use a dump?